hyperledger-iroha/iroha-2-docs/src/blockchain/metadata.md

 # Metadata

+Metadata is a checked key-value map attached to ledger objects.
+Keys are `Name` values and values are JSON (`Json`) payloads.

-Metadata are key-value pairs that are attached to objects in the blockchain.
-The following can contain metadata:
+The following objects can carry metadata:

 - domains
 - accounts